Frequently Asked Questions

-We have a limited supply of food, including local Hometown large size pizzas, soda, water, candy, hot chocolate, coffee, tea, burritos, and muffins, as well as limited flavors of pizza for our cabin guests from Hometown Pizza in McCall.
+We have a limited supply of food/snacks, including soda, water, candy, hot chocolate, coffee, tea, burritos, and muffins, as well as limited flavors of pizza for our cabin guests from Hometown Pizza in McCall.

 There are two local taverns you can drive (June-October) or snowmobile (November-April) to.
 Secesh Stage Stop is 7 miles away, and the Baum Shelter is 20 miles away.

 We have a cold spring located outside of our store, which you are welcome to use if you require water to bring back to your cabin to rinse dishes, you will have to provide your own basin and means to do dishes.
 The Castle is the only cabin with a dry sink, so plan on bringing a wash basin if you’re not staying in that cabin.

 Yes, you can drink the water from our cold spring.
 It is safe for drinking and tested regularly.